 Criteria for Project Selection:

-- Project will address and have an impact on a community issue.
+- Project will address and have an impact on an unmet community need or issue.

-- Project is developed in collaboration with community representatives.
+- Project is developed in direct collaboration with a Twin Cities’ community organization.

 For more information